codediodeio/firestore-migrator/README.md

 ## Typical usage

 Convert each row in a CSV/Excel spreadsheet to a document in the database.
-Firestore will generated an auto-id.
+Firestore will generate an auto-id.

 `fire-migrate --src bunnies.csv --collection animals`